biswajitsc/jigsaw-solver/README.md

 Jigsaw-Solver
 =============

-A jigsaw puzzle solver for randomly shuffled rectangular shaped images.
+A jigsaw puzzle solver for randomly shuffled square shaped images which can be fit into a square grid to retrieve the original image.

 System-Requirements
 -------------------